 Dear friends from Brussels,

-Quite often, by the time you reach one of the ends of Rue Neuve or Avenue Louise, you might be approached by friendly people with a panda on their t-shirt or a red cross on their cap trying to sell you their cause in just a few minutes.
-Well, after a successful day of shopping, committing to a direct debit for a charity you know little about might be a pressure you are not willing to take.
+Quite often, by the time you reach the end of Rue Neuve or Avenue Louise, you might be approached by friendly people with a panda on their t-shirt or a red cross on their cap trying to sell you their cause in just a few minutes.
+Well, after a successful day of shopping, committing yourself to a direct debit for a charity you know little about might be a pressure you are not willing to take.
 There must be a better way to do this.

 When I heard that Business Administration students from KU Leuven have the assignment to organize charity events to train their management skills, I just found the idea BRILLIANT!
 The exercise is priceless for the students and very cost effective for the charities which can spend 10% to 15% of their income on fundraising alone.